amesoudi/amesoudi.github.io/content/publication/derex-causal-2019/index.md

 - Maxime Derex
 - Jean-François Bonnefon
 - Robert Boyd
-- Alex Mesoudi
+- admin
 date: '2019-05-01'
 publishDate: '2024-11-22T08:25:18.089301Z'
 publication_types:
 - article-journal
-publication: '*Nature Human Behaviour*'
+publication: '*Nature Human Behaviour 3*, 446–452'
 doi: 10.1038/s41562-019-0567-9
 abstract: Bows and arrows, houses and kayaks are just a few examples of the highly optimized tools that humans have produced and used to colonize new environments.